Welcome to Tokyo

 By Air: Tokyo has two major airports, Narita International Airport and Haneda Airport.
 Narita is the main international gateway to Tokyo, while Haneda mainly handles domestic flights and some international flights.
 Many airlines offer direct flights to Tokyo from major cities around the world.

-By Train: With an extensive network of trains and subways it is easy to connect from the city to other parts of Japan.
-The Shinkansen (bullet train) is the fastest and most convenient way to travel to Tokyo from either Kyoto, Osaka, and Hiroshima.
+By Train: With an extensive network of trains and subways, it is easy to travel from the city to other parts of Japan.
+The Shinkansen (bullet train) is the fastest and most convenient way to travel to Tokyo from Kyoto, Osaka, or Hiroshima.

-By Bus: Long-distance buses are a more affordable option for traveling to Tokyo from other parts of Japan.
+By Bus: Long-distance buses are a more affordable option for travelling to Tokyo from other parts of Japan.
 There are also overnight buses that can save you the cost of a night’s accommodation.

 By Car: If you prefer to drive, renting a car is a good option for freedom and flexibility.
 However, Tokyo does have a complex and busy road system, and parking can be expensive.